Oyetomi/TSP/README.md

 Current winner: **2-year mode with loss analysis improvements** = ~79% 👑

 ### The Secret Sauce

+This is a **statistical model**, not ML.
+Just weighted math and skip logic:

 ```python
 # The magic formula (don't steal this, it took forever)